brunochanrio/SpaceCadetPinball-dvd/README.md

 3. Make sure you have your `dspfirm.cdc` in the `3ds` folder, as you will need it to have sound in homebrew games.
 If you don't have it, [dump your DSP](https://github.com/zoogie/DSP1/releases/latest).
 4. Inside the `3ds` folder, create a new folder named `SpaceCadetPinball`.
 5. For legal reasons, you will need to get the original PC game on your own to obtain the assets like graphics and sound effects.
 Those are not contained in this repository.
 6. Copy all files from the original PC version into the `SpaceCadetPinball` folder that was created earlier.
+For `Full Tilt!
+Pinball`, copy all the files and the `SOUND` folder that are located inside the `CADET` folder.
-7. Optionally, since this port doesn't play MIDI files, you'll need to convert the music to ogg format, and call the file `PINBALL.ogg`, and put it along the other assets in the `SpaceCadetPinball` folder.
-Make sure that the music has a sample rate no higher than 44100Hz, or it won't play correctly.
+7. Optionally, since this port doesn't play MIDI files, you'll need to convert the music to ogg format.
+Make sure that the music has a sample rate no higher than 44100Hz, or it won't play correctly:
+    - 3D Pinball - Space Cadet: name the file `PINBALL.ogg` and put it along the other assets in the `SpaceCadetPinball` folder.
+    - Full Tilt!
+Pinball: name the file `TABA1.ogg` and put it along the other sound files in the `SpaceCadetPinball/SOUND` folder.
 8. If everything went fine, you should be able to run the game from the Homebrew Launcher.

 ### Citra